Shrey0561/Hiring-Process-Bottleneck-Analysis-Quantifying-Cost-of-Delays-Pandas/README.md

 ## Conclusion
-Hiring delays aren't just operational issues, they're financial risks.
-More than half of roles miss SLA targets, and high-value departments like **Sales** and **Engineering** carry the heaviest costs.
+Hiring delays aren't just operational issues; they're financial risks.
+More than half of roles miss SLA targets, and high-value departments like **Sales** and **Engineering** carry the highest costs.
 Reducing decision turnaround time doesn't just speed hiring; it protects company margins and improves candidate experience.

-## Advanced Section: Monte Carlo Simulation (Optional)
+## Optional Analysis: Scenario-Based Cost Sensitivity
+*Included to explore risk ranges; not required for core business conclusions.*

 To explore uncertainty in real hiring timelines, I simulated 1,000 random hiring cycles using a Monte Carlo approach.
-Each iteration varied total hiring delay by ±20% around the average of 21 days and recalculated the resulting cost of delay.
+Each iteration varied the total hiring delay by ±20% around the average of 21 days and recalculated the resulting cost of delay.

 **Key Takeaways:**
 * Average simulated cost per hire ranged **$3.9K-$5.7K**.